Mexican top cop: security is deficient throughout country

 - A shredded book, a passport: What 157 victims left behind VIEW

+The kidnapping recalls the horrors of 2011, when dozens of passengers were hauled off buses by drug gangs in Tamaulipas, killed and their bodies dumped in mass graves.
+In 2010, dozens of migrants were also abducted and massacred by the same gang.

+For that very reason, most of the migrant caravans that have crossed Mexico in recent months have carefully avoided crossing through Tamaulipas, even though it often represents the shortest route to the U.S. border.

-Durazo said Mexico simply doesn’t have enough police to cover the whole country.
+Durazo said that Mexican officials were concerned about the men’s fate and were searching for them, but that the government simply does not have enough police to cover the whole country.

+“I think that we could say that security is deficient in practically the whole country, because of the limited number of personnel,” Durazo said.
+He noted that at any one time, only about 6,000 to 7,000 federal police are available to patrol across the entire country.

+Durazo said he hopes to have at least 80,000 of the new National Guard militarized police in service by the end of this year.